nav800/mr-coder800/README.md

 I've always been passionate about computer science, and I'm hoping to contribute that passion to the outside world!

-...Or make a video game.
+...Or as an avid player of video games in my spare time, I might just try my hand at making some of my own.
 We'll see.

 ![A crude drawing of a composite sword](sword.png)